Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/edits/edit.md

 As with statistics, it is essential to adhere to the list and its syntax.
 You can delete fields by replacing the value with "X" or "0".

 ![edit dice](/assets/edit/dice.png)

-### Adding a new dice

-Adding a die works exactly like when recording a character.